cscw2015/maverick/Interim/Interim.md

 #####Reasons behind innovating with e-government

 As the boom in Internet technology grew, there was increasing demand for accurate communication within government and with citizens.
 The development of e-government was fueled by emerging opportunities in electronic communications, and more ownership of home PC's [10].
-In short, it was implemented "to increase the government’s level of quality service by making the paper-driven or counter-based services more convenient and accessible to citizens and businesses" [11].
+In short, it was implemented "to increase the government’s level of quality service by making the paper-driven or counter-based services more convenient and accessible to citizens and businesses [11]."

 #####Methodology to evaluate use of e-government